AdiD47/Amazon_Product_Price_Predictor/README.md

 - XGBoost regression with K-Fold cross-validation
 - Log transformation for target variable
 - SMAPE, MAE, RMSE, and R² evaluation metrics

+  ## U MAY FIND THE PROBLEM STATEMENT IN problem_statement.md